srsran/srsRAN_Project_docs/docs/source/user_manuals/source/config_ref.rst

 These configuration file examples provide a basic set-up to get users up and running, users can easily modify these to suit their use-case.

+More example configuration files for various use cases can be found `here <https://github.com/srsran/srsRAN_Project/tree/main/configs>`_.

 ----

 Format